Jseo09/menubuddy/docs/M2add_menu_documentation.md

 3. Had to be specific

    a.
-If I didn't specify which restaurant I wanted information from, it would give me the contents of the previous restaurants.
+If I didn't specify which restaurant I wanted information from, it would give me the contents of the previous restaurants

+   b.
+Closed app.py, reran it, tested with Canes menu, and it gave me an appropriate response.
+However, gave previous menus again for second question